 "We’re in a great position because it depends on us – if we win all our games, we’ll win the league.
 We’re not in Europe, so we’ll probably be a little bit fitter because we’re only playing each weekend and have long weeks to rest and prepare for each game."

-The 23-year-old also spoke of how he has adapted to the physicality of the Premier League in order to fulfill ambitions of becoming one of the best in the world.
+The 23-year-old also spoke of how he has adapted to the physicality of the Premier League in order to fulfil ambitions of becoming one of the best in the world.

-"I want to be a world-class player, so I need to work on every aspect of my game: my movement, goals and body strength, because I’m not the tallest or the strongest," the Mexican explained to ESPN.
+"I want to be a world-class player, so I need to work on every aspect of my game: my movement, goals and body strength, because I’m not the tallest or the strongest," the Mexican explained.

 "I need to be ready to compete in this tough league because it’s very physical, quick and technical.
 With the help of the coaches and my team-mates, I’m improving day by day.